thunderer/Shortcode/README.md

 **Facade**

 There is a facade that contains shortcuts to all features in the library.
-You can instantiate it by using named constructor `ShortcodeFacade::create()` and pass `HandlerContainer` and `Syntax` objects:
+Instantiate it using named constructor `ShortcodeFacade::create()` with `HandlerContainer` and `Syntax` objects:

 ```php
 $handlers = (new HandlerContainer())